-This catalog and student handbook is effective for beginning students entering Central Georgia Technical College (CGTC) in the 2020 - 2021 academic year and for any CGTC student returning in the 2020 - 2021 academic year whose catalog has expired.
+This catalog and student handbook is effective for beginning students entering Central Georgia Technical College (CGTC) in the 2021 - 2022 academic year and for any CGTC student returning in the 2021 - 2022 academic year whose catalog has expired.
 Changes affecting subsequent semesters will be denoted where applicable.

 CGTC has prepared this catalog for the convenience of prospective students, current students, faculty, and staff.
 Information pertaining to course offerings, admissions, financial aid, regulations, and other special services available to the general public is contained in this document.
-The College publishes consumer information as required for Federal disclosure on the public website at www.centralgatech.edu/ie/consumer-information.
+The College publishes consumer information (such as voter registration, completion/graduation rate, family & educational rights, etc.) as required for Federal disclosure on the public website at www.centralgatech.edu/ie/consumer-information.
 The statements in this catalog are for informational purposes only and are not the basis of a contract between a student and the College.
 The catalog is published by the Office of Enrollment Services, Marketing, and Public Relations, and is reviewed annually by the Office of Academic Affairs.
 CGTC provides this catalog in accessible formats online and in print, upon request.